Research Associate Professor, Epidemiology

 Seattle, WA 98109

-Margaret M. Madeleine, MPH, PhD, is an Assistant Research Profession in the Department of Epidemiology in the School of Pulic Health at the University of Washington and an Assistant Member, Program in Epidemiology, Fred Hutchinson Cancer Research Center.
-She obtained her undergraduate degree in English literature, with a minor in biology.
-She began her career as a Staff Scientist at the Hutch, and was the project director for case-control studies of HPV-related cancers.
-She has been a key member of the Seattle HPV group that won the Team Science Award, from the American Association of Cancer Research, in 2011.
+Margaret M. Madeleine, MPH, PhD, is a Research Associate Professor in the Department of Epidemiology in the School of Public Health at the University of Washington and an Associate Member, Program in Epidemiology, Fred Hutchinson Cancer Research Center.
+She received her MPH in Epidemiology from Yale in 1991 and PhD from UW in 1996.
+She began her Epi career as a Staff Scientist at the Fred Hutch, and was the project director for case-control studies of HPV-related cancers.
+She has been a key member of the Seattle HPV research group.

-My research focuses on the epidemiology of infection-related cancer, especially HPV-related cancers and pre-cancerous lesions.
-I have led studies that examine the immunogenetics of HPV-related cervical and vulvar neoplasia, with a focus on HLA alleles, and continue to follow up on that work as a leader in the International Cervical Cancer Consortium.
-My recently completed cohort study on Skin Cancer after Organ Transplant (the SCOT study) examined the role of cutaneous HPV in non-melanoma skin cancer.
+Dr. Madeleine’s research focuses on the epidemiology of infection-related cancer, especially HPV-related cancers and pre-cancerous lesions.
+She has led studies that examine the immunogenetics of HPV-related cervical and vulvar neoplasia, with a focus on HLA alleles, and continues to follow up on that work as a leader in the International Cervical Cancer Consortium.
+She recently completed a cohort study on Skin Cancer after Organ Transplant (the SCOT study), which examined the role of cutaneous HPV in non-melanoma skin cancer.

 Dr. Madeleine's major research focus is on the molecular epidemiology of pathogens and our immune response to them that may be associated with cancer development and prognosis.
-I am also interested in the common drivers behind the role that chronic subclinical inflammation (such as occurs with age, obesity, physical inactivity, hormone use, and UV exposure) plays in cancer.
+She is interested in the common drivers behind the role that chronic subclinical inflammation (such as occurs with age, viral infection, and UV exposure) plays in cancer.

 Coghill AE, Newcomb PA, Madeleine MM, Richardson B, Mutyaba I, Okuku F, Phipps WT, Orem J, Casper C. Contribution of HIV Infection to Mortality among Cancer Patients in Uganda.
 AIDS, 2013; Aug 6, online.